kaizadp/introductoryR/readme.md

 ![repo](images/readme/repo_layout.png)

-1\.
-Click on the green `Fork` button in the top right corner.
+1. Click on the  `Fork` button in the top right corner.
 This will duplicate the repository in your own profile.
 1. In your own `introductoryR` repository (in your profile), click on the green `Code` button.
-2\.
-Select `Open with GitHub Desktop`.
+2. Select `Open with GitHub Desktop`.
-3\.
-Set the location on your local computer, which will mirror the online repository.
+3. Set the location on your local computer, which will mirror the online repository.
-4\.
-To access the most recent edits to the repository, open GitHub Desktop, click on `Fetch Origin` and then `Pull Origin`.
+4. To access the most recent edits to the repository, open GitHub Desktop, click on `Fetch Origin` and then `Pull Origin`.
 Alternatively, select `Git`>`Pull` in the Rproject in RStudio.

 *to download the entire repository without GitHub:*
 Download all the R scripts and files and use as you wish.